highlight/highlight/blog-content/5-strategies-monitor-health.md

 Usage of availability monitoring tools is a step in the right direction as they provide means of regularly monitoring web applications to assert uptime, communicate downtime events through various channels and provide relevant information to diagnose the problem.
 These tools constantly check if your web application is responding to requests and are often run on servers in different parts of the world for a better understanding of how users interact with your application.

-There are various tools available for monitoring web application’s uptime, and some of them include:
+There are various tools available for monitoring web application's uptime, and some of them include:

 -   [Pingdom](https://pingdom.com/ "https://pingdom.com/")
 -   [Better Uptime](https://betteruptime.com/ "https://betteruptime.com/")